-- Under transplant benefits in the "Medical and Surgical Benefits" provision, single and double lung, heart-lung, pancreas and kidney-liver is added to the list of other transplants covered.
-Previously, these organ transplants were not covered. - · Procedures, services, drugs and supplies related to abortions are excluded except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or - The benefit "Non experimental implants" is now termed "The insertion of internal prosthetic devices." - "Limited benefits" in the "Medical and Surgical Benefits" provision, shows that durable medical equipment, such as wheelchairs and hospital beds are covered, up to a maximum of \$500 per member per calendar year, subject to a member copay of 20% of charges, but the deluxe motorized versions of them are not covered.
-Previously, the exclusion of deluxe motorized versions of wheelchairs and hospital beds was not shown. - The "Accidental injury benefit," under "Dental care" in the "Other Benefits" provision, shows that restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth are covered.
-Treatment must be initiated within ninety (90) days after the accident and provided within a six (6) month period following the documented date of the accident, unless the member's medical condition indicates the dental care must be delayed.
-The need for these services must result from an accidental injury.
-Injury to the teeth during the act of normal biting or chewing is not considered an accidental injury.
-Previously, a definition of "prompt repair" was not included, nor was it shown that injury to teeth during the normal act of biting or chewing is not considered an accidental injury. - Under "What is not covered" in the "Accidental injury benefit" under "Dental care" in the "Other Benefits" provision, "Services received more than six (6) months after the date of the documented accident, unless the member's medical condition indicates the dental care must be delayed," is added to the list of other exclusions.
-Previously, it was not shown as an exclusion. - The use of a Plan identification card to obtain benefits after you are no longer enrolled in the Plan is a fraudulent action subject to review by the Inspector General. - Medical data that does not identify individual members may be disclosed as a result of bona fide medical research or education. - General Information When a family member is hospitalized on the effective date of an enrollment change and continues to receive benefits under the old plan, benefits under the new plan will begin for other family members on the effective date of the new enrollment. - An enrollee with Self Only coverage who is expecting a baby or the addition of a child may change to a Self and Family enrollment up to 60 days after the birth or addition. - Annuitants and former spouses with FEHB coverage, and who are covered by Medicare Part B, may join a Medicare prepaid plan if they do not have Medicare Part A, but they will probably have to pay for hospital coverage.
-They may also remain enrolled under an FEHB plan when they enroll in a Medicare prepaid plan. - Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A). - Temporary continuation of coverage (TCC) for employees or family member who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
-How these are coordinated has been clarified; notification and election requirements have also been clarified. - "Conversion to individual coverage" does not require evidence of good health and the plan is not permitted to impose a waiting period or limit coverage for preexisting conditions; benefits and rates under the individual contract may differ from those under the FEHB Program.
+- The use of a Plan identification card to obtain benefits after you are no longer enrolled in the Plan is a fraudulent action subject to review by the Inspector General. - Medical data that does not identify individual members may be disclosed as a result of bona fide medical research or education. - General Information When a family member is hospitalized on the effective date of an enrollment change and continues to receive benefits under the old plan, benefits under the new plan will begin for other family members on the effective date of the new enrollment.

+An enrollee with Self Only coverage who is expecting a baby or the addition of a child may change to a Self and Family enrollment up to 60 days after the birth or addition.

+Annuitants and former spouses with FEHB coverage, and who are covered by Medicare Part B, may join a Medicare prepaid plan if they do not have Medicare Part A, but they will probably have to pay for hospital coverage.
+They may also remain enrolled under an FEHB plan when they enroll in a Medicare prepaid plan.

+Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A).

+Temporary continuation of coverage (TCC) for employees or family members who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
+How these are coordinated has been clarified; notification and election requirements have also been clarified.

+"Conversion to individual coverage" does not require evidence of good health and the plan is not permitted to impose a waiting period or limit coverage for preexisting conditions; benefits and rates under the individual contract may differ from those under the FEHB Program.

+- "Nonexperimental implants" is now termed "The insertion of internal prosthetic devices." - Procedures, services, drugs and supplies related to abortions are excluded when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest. - Under the "Medical and Surgical Benefits" provision, coverage is provided for a screening vision examination for members through age 17.
+Previously, a screening vision examination was not specifically shown as covered. - Under the transplant benefits in the "Medical and Surgical Benefits" provision, heart/lung and single and double lung transplants are added to the list of other covered transplants.
+Previously, these organ transplants were not shown as covered.